 - Make a list of all the items you would like to remodel.
 Separate the must-haves vs. the dream.
 Take pictures of these items and place them with the list in a file labeled “Home Remodel.”
 Keep all of your information in this file to share with your contractor.

 - Think about how you want your family’s lifestyle to change.
 Would you like a better area for the family to congregate in the kitchen?
 Have you always dreamed of having the look of Little Italy?
 Would you like to feature a wine collection or become a sous chef?
 Now is your chance to live out some real fantasies.
 Read on to see just how to make that happen for your home renovation.

 STEP 2: STUDY THE MARKET

 - Open an account at HOUZZ.com.
-Here’s a great link to help you set up and account and start idea books jillianlare.com/houzz-ideabooks-tutorial.
-Here you will access to thousands of current pictures of every style, feature, accessories in every room in the house and by any geographic area.
+Here’s a great link to help you set up an account and start idea books jillianlare.com/houzz-ideabooks-tutorial.
+Here you will access thousands of current pictures of every style, feature, accessories in every room in the house and by any geographic area.
 Save the images you like and make notes to share with your designer later.
-The more you do here, the easier it is for your or your designer to find what you like faster.
+The more you do here, the easier it is for you or your designer to find what you like faster.

-- It’s crucial you make a detailed list of the names of the materials you want.
+- You must make a detailed list of the names of the materials you want.
 You will need this list to perform research in step four.
 HOUZZ has a feature where you can find out the names of tile, counter, paint colors, or anything you like.